 How do I join?

-To become part of the team, email us at email@example.com and download our application.
+To become part of the team, email us at firstname.lastname@example.org and complete our online form.
 Upon completion of the application, you must return it to our Fire Administration Office at 984 Tuckerton Rd, Evesham, NJ 08053 during business hours M-F 8-4.
 The membership application process will include a confidential background check.
 After successfully completing a physical agility test and a free physical exam, you will be inducted as a recruit Fire or EMS member.
 Applicants must be at least 18 years of age.

 What training will I receive?